 - Whitewater can reasonably support a full-service grocery store

-- We will plan to build a 15,000 square foot full-service grocery store
+- We will plan to build a 7,000-10,000 square foot full-service grocery store (about the size of a large Kwik Trip)

 - Built pro forma and continue to work on proving financial feasibility given different inputs